A Tax Guide to Furnished Holiday Lets: 2019/2020

 Intention to generate a profit:

-Regardless of what income you actually generate, your intention to make a profit should be clear – meaning that that your holiday home must be let commercially.
+Regardless of what income you actually generate, your intention to make a profit should be clear – meaning that your holiday home must be let commercially.
 According to HMRC’s rules: ‘You must let the property commercially as furnished holiday accommodation to the public for at least 105 days in the year.’

 Once your property has been classified as an FHL, you can benefit from specific tax rules, including: